Apprenticeships help bring valuable skills into your organisation with the government's support.

 - the main duties and purpose of the role

-- information about the company and the job location
+- information about your organisation and job location

 - the salary you'll pay the apprentice

-Recruit an apprentice (Opens in a new window) is the official government service for posting and managing apprenticeship vacancies and traineeship opportunities in England.
-The system can be managed by training providers on your behalf or by you directly.
+Recruit an apprentice (Opens in a new window) is the official government service for posting and managing apprenticeship job opportunities in England.
+You can manage the service or a training provider can manage it on your behalf.

-To create your advert, complete the apprenticeship vacancy template.
-Write as clearly as possible so candidates who are searching through the vacancies can quickly understand whether your apprenticeship is right for them.
+To create your advert, simply complete the template.
+Be as clear as possible so candidates can quickly understand whether your apprenticeship is right for them.

-- participating in shows, such as WorldSkills UK Live
+- participate in events, such as WorldSkills UK Live

 Choosing the right apprentice

-Take time to think about what you really need to know and how you'll find out if the candidate is right for your business.
+Take time to think about what you want to know and how to find out if the candidate is right for your organisation.

 - can you tell me an interesting fact about yourself?

-- what would you consider your biggest achievement in school/college/work?
+- what would you consider your biggest achievement to be?

 - what's your timekeeping like?